joey101937/JEngine/README.md

 Once you have your first Scene, create the **Window** around it by instanciating a Window object using your Game object as the parameter.
 Now call start() method on your game.
 If done correctly, you should see a window with your given background image inside.

+Now you can create a character to go inside the world.
+I would reccomend copying the simple character from the sandbox demo, or you can make your own class that extends GameObject2.
+You just need a location for the object to be at and you should create a visual for the object so you can see it in the scene. you can use the method **setAnimationFalse(Sprite image)** to set the object to be unanimated and use the given sprite as its visual.
+Hitboxes are automatically managed for you by default.
+Once you have your character object, call **addObject(GameObject2 go)** on your world and pass in your character.
+If done correctly, you should see your character's sprite at the character's location in your gameworld. note if you picked an out of bounds coordinate, the object may have been pulled back in to the nearest in-bounds location.

+Moving a GameObject can be done by modifying it's location directly (forcibly teleports the object), or by changing its velocity.
+Velocity is the prefered way to move things if you want them to move around the world rather than just teleport to a different location.

+To put your character in view if you put it in a location off-screen, position the camera over it or have the camera track it using **setTarget(GameObject2 go)** method in camera. **Ex: myGame.camera.setTarget(character);**

+To make your game accept user keyboard/mouse input, create a class that extends InputHandler, then set an instance of that class to be the inputhandler for your game using **setInputHandler(InputHandler in)** in the Game class.
+Inside your inputHandler class you have acess to all mouse listener, mouse motion listener, and key listener methods as well as the **locationOfMouse(MouseEvent e)** method which provides the coordinate point of the mouse during the given mouse event *in terms of the game world*.

 # Scenes/Games
 To start a JEngine project, you must first have your base scene.
 Instances of the Game class are scenes and represent distinct gameworlds within, created using **new Game(BufferedImage) background);**.
 You must also have a **Window** to put that game in.
 The window is the JFrame that actually holds the scene(s) and presents them to the user.
 Create using **new Window(Game myGame);**